 Check back soon.
-Chef Tom Shuttlesworth is still working to craft a delicious fall menu for this special experience.
+Chef Tom Shuttlesworth is still working to craft a delicious seasonal menu for this special experience.

 The Forest to Table Dinner at Fallingwater helps support the operations of the Fallingwater Institute, which is established to provide equitable access to high quality, studio-based education programs for students ranging from high school to adult professionals.